Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Related Work

-The use of Large Language Models (LLMs) such as GPT-3~\cite{brown2020language} and Codex~\cite{chen2021codex} in grounded language understanding tasks has attracted increasing interest recently.
-LLMs have demonstrated strong few-shot learning capabilities in a variety of environments, from writing programs to query and manipulate structured and unstructured data sources~\cite{Austin2021ProgramSW, Rajkumar2022EvaluatingTT, cheng2022binding}, interacting with mobile UI~\cite{Wang2022EnablingCI} and online websites~\cite{Gur2022UnderstandingHW, Nakano2021WebGPTBQ}, to generating procedural plans and guiding embodied agents in virtual environments~\cite{singh2022progprompt, ahn2022can, shah2022lmnav, song2022llm}.
-Most existing work still capitalize on the generative ability of LLMs.
-A common strategy to encourage an LLM to produce valid plans is to directly \textit{describe} the environment as context to the LLM (\ie, input augmentation), which is difficult for more complex environments like KBs.
+\nop{The use of Large Language Models (LLMs) such as GPT-3~\cite{brown2020language} and Codex~\cite{chen2021codex} in grounded language understanding tasks has attracted increasing interest recently.}

+\textbf{Few-Shot Grounded Language Understanding with LLMs.} Large language models (LLMs)~\cite{brown2020language,chen2021codex} have demonstrated strong few-shot learning capabilities in various tasks, from writing programs to query structured and unstructured data~\cite{Austin2021ProgramSW, Rajkumar2022EvaluatingTT, cheng2022binding}, interacting with \nop{mobile UI~\cite{Wang2022EnablingCI} and} online websites~\cite{Gur2022UnderstandingHW, Nakano2021WebGPTBQ}, to generating procedural plans and guiding embodied agents in virtual environments~\cite{singh2022progprompt, ahn2022can, shah2022lmnav, song2022llm}.
+Most existing work still capitalizes on the generative ability of LLMs.
+A common strategy to encourage an LLM to produce valid plans is to directly \textit{describe} the environment in the LLM's context (\ie, input augmentation), which is difficult for complex environments like KBs.
 In contrast, \OurMethod shields the LLM from the complexity of the environment and lets the LLM focus on evaluating the plausibility of candidate plans proposed by an agent.
-One interesting related work is \citet{ahn2022can}, where an LLM is used to score atomic action (skill) proposals, which are guaranteed to conform to affordance constraints, from an embodied agent.
-Our framework shares a similar spirit of using LMs for discrimination, but we support more complex plans through a search process in the environment guided by an LM.
+One interesting related work is \citet{ahn2022can}, where an LLM is used to score atomic action (skill) proposals, which are guaranteed to conform to affordance constraints, from an embodied agent. \OurMethod shares a similar spirit of using LMs for discrimination, but we support more complex plans through a search process in the environment guided by an LM.